To anyone who’s been paying attention, it’s obvious that B2B event marketing has gone through some drastic changes in the last few years.

 While the past year has taught us that predicting the future is an exercise in futility, all signs point to the emergence and dominance of the hybrid model.

-The metaverse is a virtual world where users can socialize, work, shop, and do so much more through the avatars they create.
-Metaverse marketing provides opportunities for brands to create highly engaged communities and provide experiences you most likely won’t find anywhere else.
+The metaverse strives to provide opportunities for brands to create highly engaged communities and provide experiences you most likely won’t find anywhere else.
 Companies can generate a wealth of knowledge from the data-heavy metaverse and tie avatar behaviors to the real people that use them.
-For marketers, this will expand your reach even further and open up new doors to promote your brand’s content.
+For marketers, this will expand your knowledge of your event attendees, and enable you to reach even further, opening up new doors to promote your brand’s content.